-Farming is one of the biggest influencers to greenhouse emissions and anthropogenic processes of changing the earth’s surfaces overall.
+Farming is one of the biggest influencers of greenhouse emissions and anthropogenic processes of changing the earth’s surfaces overall.

 As the population grows, so should the farming productivity in order to meet the demand and satisfy all the needs.
 Securing the need for food is one of the most important aspects of human development.
 However, it naturally creates a negative effect on climate.
 Deforestation, emissions, water shortages, all these damaging impacts come from farming and excessive land usage.

-According to Environmental Reports, farming and agriculture provide one of the highest shares of land clearing impacts, which is even bigger than building industry, construction, and transportation.
-Employing IoT in agriculture may drastically help in the struggle to reduce the climate impact simultaneously providing food security.
+According to Environmental Reports, farming, and agriculture provide one of the highest shares of land clearing impacts, which is even bigger than building industry, construction, and transportation.
+Employing IoT in agriculture may drastically help in the struggle to reduce the climate impact while simultaneously providing food security.

 The key challenge in this situation is to maintain food security and decrease the environmental impact.
 This issue united food supplies, water shortages, emissions, and overall productivity of agriculture.